 How to Run an Effective Tabletop Exercise

-Conducting tabletop exercises helps provide an organization with a rehearsed, go-to response should a threat occur.
+Conducting tabletop exercises helps provide a team establish a rehearsed, go-to response should a threat occur.
 It gives all stakeholders in a security response the ability to practice what to do in a security breach.
 This can mean the difference between a timely response and muddled confusion should a threat occur.

 The following steps will help ensure that your tabletop exercises are a successful representation of what should take place to protect your organization in the event of a security incident.

 Choose a Realistic Threat

 A successful tabletop exercise should resemble the real world as much as possible.
 This means choosing threats that are viable to the organization, as well as designing a scenario that includes realistic attacker behavior.

 Examples of real-world cyber security threats include a network infrastructure breach with data exfiltration, website-hosted malware, denial-of-service (DoS) or distributed-denial-of-service (DDoS) attacks, rogue wireless access points, or something as commonplace as a lost laptop that contains sensitive data or passwords.